 DNA’s Annual Convention is a must-attend event for all dermatology nurses.
+Save the Date for our 41st Annual Convention taking place February 8 – 11, 2023 in Savannah, GA.

 In a special tribute to Joan Shelk, DNA Past President and the developer of our first workshops, a special phototherapy program has been developed.
 The Joan Shelk Fundamentals of Phototherapy Workshop is an intensive one-day training for those administering light therapy under a doctor’s supervision.
 This workshop covers psoriasis and other photo-responsive skin diseases.DNA is the place to meet and learn from others in different clinical settings (outpatient, private practice, academic, government, etc.) and specialties (cosmetic, oncology, dermatological surgery, general dermatology, etc.)…and this can be done right in your backyard through our local chapter events!